veelvili-tech/Insurance-Risk-and-Claim-Analysis/README.md

 - **Where claims are concentrated**
 - **Which customer and vehicle segments drive higher risk and cost**

-The DAX measures used to calculate KPIs, enable dynamic measure switching, and support interactive insights in this analysis can be found here [link].

 The outcome is a two-page interactive **Power BI** dashboard designed to support data-driven decisions around pricing, risk assessment, and portfolio optimization.

 ### Business Objective & Key Analysis Area